su-mana-s/su-mana-s/README.md

 ## Hi 👋

-I am a student who loves exploring unprecedented and delightful blends of academic fields.
-I am currently excited about studying the AI alignment problem and exploring LLM interpretability, evaluations and oversight.
+Currently excited about studying the AI alignment problem and exploring LLM interpretability, evaluations and oversight.

 ### Find me on: